-In Peru, I give annual lectures to university students at the Universidad de San Cristóbal de Huamanga in Ayacucho, as well as public lectures to the Ayacucho community, which are organized by either the National Institute of Culture-Ayacucho or Huamanga University.
-My students and I also give informal lectures to Peruvian school children that visit our osteology lab at the National Institute of Culture in Ayacucho.
+In Peru, I have presented frequent lectures to university students at the Universidad de San Cristóbal de Huamanga in Ayacucho and Universidad de San Agustín in Arequipa, as well as public lectures to the Ayacucho and Arequipa communities.
+My students and I also give informal lectures to Peruvian school children that visit our field osteology labs.

 Museo de la Memoria